oidoid/nature-elsewhere/readme.md

 because I'm not a good artist and I hoped that the constraints would help me be more efficient and eliminate some opportunities for my shortcomings to show.
 This style choice went all the way back to "Once and Future Cactus" and, to an even greater extent, "Sound of Water."
-Well, after working on nature elsewhere for some long time, I just wanted more.
+Well, after working on Nature Elsewhere for some long time, I just wanted more.
 The backpacker avatar was about as minimal as you can get, seven black pixels when idle: